From Scratch Chicken Stock

-Sure, you could buy a carton of stock at a grocery store, but I don’t know how long that’s been sitting on the shelf nor how many chickens are used in just one cup of stock.
-Not to mention the fact that some stocks have vegetable stock, roasted flavor, and turmeric extract.
-Vegetable stock will dilute the chicken flavor; roasted flavor could be anything under the sun, and turmeric powder?
+Sure, you could buy a carton of stock at a grocery store, but I don’t know how long that’s been sitting on the shelf or how many chickens are used in just one cup of stock.
+Not to mention that some stocks have vegetable stock, roasted flavor, and turmeric extract mixed within it.
+Vegetable stock will dilute the chicken flavor; roasted flavor could be anything under the sun, and turmeric powder for coloring?
 I think not; why does a stock need coloring?

 With this recipe, you get to use up all the ingredients in your kitchen, save money, and know exactly what’s in it.
-Taste this perfect golden chicken broth, and you’ll never turn back to the store-bought mystery stock.
+Taste this perfect golden chicken broth, and you’ll never return to the store-bought mystery stock.

 I could go on and on about the benefits of making your stock, but I’m just going to have you make it and fall in love.

-On a side note, make this stock this week and get ready for next week’s soup which will use this stock!
+On a side note, make this stock this week and prepare and use it in this Chicken Noodle Soup!